Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Related Work

 \subsection{Federated Continual Learning}

-Federated continual learning (FCL) tackles the challenge of continuously learning from decentralized data while preserving performance across sequential tasks.
-An early FCL approach, FedWeIT \citep{yoon2021fedweit}, decomposes model parameters into task-generic and task-specific components, focusing on a task-incremental setting where the task ID is known during inference.
+Federated continual learning (FCL) addresses the problem of learning a sequence of tasks on data decentralized across clients.
+An early FCL approach, FedWeIT \citep{yoon2021fedweit}, decomposes model parameters into task-generic and task-specific components, focusing on a task-incremental setting where the task IDs are known during inference.
 CFeD \citep{ma2022CFeD} relies on knowledge distillation using a surrogate dataset shared between the server and clients.
-GLFC \citep{Dong2022GLFC, dong2023LGA} addresses catastrophic forgetting by combining class-aware gradient compensation with class-semantic relation distillation, but relies on storing examples from previous tasks.
-Subsequent works \citep{liu2023fedet, dai2023fedgp,li2024sr, li2024towards} reduce the size of the replay cache, yet remain reliant on stored samples.
+GLFC \citep{Dong2022GLFC, dong2023LGA} mitigates catastrophic forgetting by combining class-aware gradient compensation with class-semantic relation distillation, but relies on storing examples from previous tasks.
+Subsequent works \citep{liu2023fedet, dai2023fedgp,li2024sr, li2024towards} reduce replay memory requirements and, in some cases, provide convergence analysis \citep{keshri2025cflag}.

-Recently, several FCL methods have leveraged generative models to replace real examples in memory with synthetic data.
-FedCIL \citep{qi2023FedCIL} employs a GAN with an auxiliary classifier to enable generative replay, thereby mitigating forgetting while aggregating global knowledge across clients.
-TARGET \citep{zhang2023target} and MFCL \citep{babakniya2024data} introduce data-free knowledge distillation that uses synthetic examples to transfer knowledge from a previously trained global model to client models.
-LANDER \citep{tran2024lander} builds on this idea by incorporating label text embeddings from pretrained language models as anchors, which enables the generation of more meaningful samples and enhances resistance to forgetting.
-While effective in mitigating forgetting, these approaches inherit significant drawbacks: training generative models is computationally expensive as image resolution increases and introduces new privacy risks \citep{liu2024generative}.